 In 1848, a conchologist (shell expert) named Redfield named the Fusitriton oregonensis after the Oregon Territory.
 Commonly called the Oregon hairy triton, the shell is one of the largest found in the state, reaching lengths up to five inches.
 The shells are found from Alaska to California and wash up on the Oregon coast at high tide.
 The legislature named the state shell in 1991.

 The Legislature designated Jory soil as the Oregon state soil by concurrent resolution in 2011.
 The Jory soil is distinguished by its brick-red, clayish nature as it has developed on old volcanic rocks through thousands of years of weathering.
 It is estimated to exist on more than 300,000 acres of western Oregon hillsides and is named after Jory Hill in Marion County.
 Jory soil is very productive and generally supports forest vegetation such as Douglas fir and Oregon white oak.
 Many areas with the soil have been cleared and are now used for agriculture.
-Jory soil, coupled with the Willamette Valley climate, provides an ideal setting for various crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts, and grass seed.
+Jory soil, coupled with the Willamette Valley climate, provides an ideal setting for crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts, and grass seed.

 J.A.
 Buchanan of Astoria and Henry B. Murtagh of Portland wrote “Oregon, My Oregon,” in 1920.
 With this song, Buchanan and Murtagh won a statewide competition sponsored by the Society of Oregon Composers, gaining statewide recognition.
 The song became the official state song in 1927.